Glossary¶

 Check mode¶

-The check mode sets how an element reacts to touch and raises the corresponding event.
+The check mode sets how a GUI element reacts to touch and raises the corresponding event.

 Three modes are available: normal, instant and direct.